streof/sp/README.md

     sp [OPTIONS] <PATTERN> <PATH>

 ARGS:
-    <PATTERN>    A pattern used for matching a sub-slice
+    <PATTERN>    A pattern used for matching
     <PATH>       A file to search

 OPTIONS: